SEND self-evaluation framework

 Strategic development and partnership

 The SEND Improvement Plan is the mechanism to achieve the aspirations set out in the Strategy.
-It is delivered via Local area Impact groups based around the strategic objectives.
-These groups include parental representation, local authority, education, health and the Community and Voluntary sector.
+It is delivered via Local area Impact groups based on the strategic objectives.
+These groups include parental representation, local authority, education, health, and the Community and Voluntary sector.
 This ensures that we focus on the right improvement actions that will make a difference to children and young people’s outcomes.

 There is strong SEND Leadership within the CCG provided by the Clinical Director for Children’s Services